Frances Haugen: Securities and Exchange Commission complaints

-At least eight complaints were filed with the Securities and Exchange Commission (SEC) by Haugen's attorneys, covering topics reported by The Wall Street Journal, and including how Facebook deals with political misinformation, hate speech, teenage mental health, human trafficking, the promotion of ethnic violence, preferential treatment of certain users, and its communications with investors.
-In a SEC whistleblower complaint, Haugen alleged Facebook had misled investors, given that they had misrepresented the progress they had made in tackling hate, violence and misinformation on the platform.
+Haugen filed at least eight complaints with the Securities and Exchange Commission (SEC), covering topics reported by The Wall Street Journal, and including how Facebook deals with political misinformation, hate speech, teenage mental health, human trafficking, the promotion of ethnic violence, preferential treatment of certain users, and its communications with investors.
+For example, in one of her SEC whistleblower complaints, Haugen alleged Facebook had misled investors, given that they had misrepresented the progress they had made in tackling hate, violence and misinformation on the platform.
+As another example, in a February 2022 complaint, Haugen alleged "material misrepresentations and omissions in statements to investors" by Facebook, related to its efforts to address climate change misinformation and COVID misinformation, based on internal Facebook documents.
 The documents provided by Haugen to the SEC also pertained to Facebook's management of election-related misinformation in the United States after the November 2020 election.

-Haugen's complaint included internal Facebook documents pertaining to Facebook management of misinformation and hate speech in India.
+Haugen's complaints included internal Facebook documents pertaining to Facebook management of misinformation and hate speech in India.
 The complaint stated that many users and pages associated with the Rashtriya Swayamsevak Sangh (RSS) promoted fear-mongering and anti-Muslim narratives, with an intent to incite violence.
-She alleged that Facebook was well aware of the incendiary anti-Muslim narratives promoted in India.
+She stated that Facebook was well aware of the incendiary anti-Muslim narratives promoted in India.
 Haugen also asserted that Facebook lacked algorithms to detect hate speech in Hindi and Bengali, causing such content to be ignored.
 Facebook added hate speech algorithms in Hindi in 2020, and in Bengali in 2021.

 Public statements by Facebook CEO Mark Zuckerberg are referenced in the SEC complaints filed by Haugen, along with her allegation that Zuckerberg is ultimately responsible as CEO, since he controlled Facebook.
 Various public statements by Zuckerberg, including his 2020 testimony before the U.S. Congress, appear to be inconsistent with internal Facebook documents submitted by Haugen.
-In February 2022, Whistleblower Aid filed two SEC complaints on behalf of Haugen, alleging "material misrepresentations and omissions in statements to investors" by Facebook, related to its efforts to address climate change misinformation and COVID misinformation, based on internal Facebook documents.